wbecker/wbecker.github.com/_posts/2011-03-07-Good-Node-Bad-Node.markdown

 title: Good Node, Bad Node
 ---

 Node.js is apparently famous for being hard to write nice code.
-Its async tendencies can create "pyramids", which are seen as ugly.
+Its asynchronous tendencies can create "pyramids", which are seen as ugly.

 Having starting using node just recently I have found that I have been pumping out code at great rates, but on the downside, have been doing it all in the same file, with a long chain of code dangling off one or two entry points.